-Wollaton Hall is surrounded by over 500 acres of parkland which is home to a diverse collection of more than 6000 trees.
+Wollaton Hall is surrounded by over 500 acres of parkland, which is home to a diverse collection of more than 6000 trees.
+Discover the diverse tree species found along our tree-lined avenues, gardens, woods, and arboretum, all documented below.

 It is claimed there are 170 species and varieties of trees in the park.

-The Friends of Wollaton Park Tree Gallery contains photographs of over 110 of the tree species found in the park.
+Explore the Friends of Wollaton Park Tree Gallery, which contains photographs and information on over 110 of the tree species found in the park.

 Tree Identification Map.